 Bored with Hydromassage Pool

-After the snack, we went down again to continue our exploration.
-This time we went right to try the hydromassage pool and the rainfall massage beds attracted my boyfriend first.
+After snacks, we went down again to continue our exploration.
+This time we went right to try the hydromassage pool, and the rainfall massage beds attracted my boyfriend first.
 We tried but didn’t felt massage at all comparing to the ones we tried before in Ace Water Spa.
 The water was cold too (plus the wind since we’re technically in a mountain) that I can’t stay long because it was chilly.

 The pool had bubble jets that were not as hard as the ones in the jacuzzi, so we didn’t spend so much time here.
 Also, there seemed like a bubble bed, too, that was not working.
 Luljetta should work more in this area.